SAP/openui5-docs/docs/Content_Security_Policy_fe1a6db.md

 -   CSP mitigates and reports XSS attacks; CSP-compatible browsers only execute scripts loaded in source files that are received from allowed sources.

--   CSP also mitigates packet sniffing attacks by specifying the protocols that are allowed to be used on the web server, for example, specifying that content must be loaded from HTTPS.
+-   CSP also mitigates packet sniffing attacks by specifying the protocols that may be used on the web server, for example, specifying that content must be loaded from HTTPS.

 CSP is either enabled via a configuration in the web server to return the Content-Security-Policy HTTP header \(preferred solution\), or via the `<meta>` element in the meta tags of an HTML page.